volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 ## git reflog

-This command tracks when git refs were updated locally.
+This command tracks when git references were updated locally.

 `git reflog`